developez/sisob-academic-data-extractor/README.md

 This project is a fork of SISOB DATA EXTRACTOR, one of the results of the SISOB project (http://sisob.lcc.uma.es).
 The SISOB project was supported by the European Commission, call FP7-SCIENCE-IN-SOCIETY-2010-1, as a Collaborative Project under the 7th Framework Program, Grant agreement number 266588.
 SISOB Data Extractor has been development by the (IA)2 Research Group (http://iaia.lcc.uma.es) at the University of Málaga (Spain) (http://www.uma.es) in collaboration with the Fondazione Roselli (http://www.personalweb.unito.it/aldo.geuna/).

-I was working this project under SISOB project as developer.
+I was working on this project under SISOB project as developer.

 INFORMATION AND INSTRUCTIONS
 ============================